-7.8.
-Academic Standing for Master and PhD Students
+6.8.
+Academic Probation for Master and PhD Students

 - The concerned student must obtain a CGPA of at least 3.0 points, during his academic career at AU, to be eligible to graduate.
-In case the CGPA declines from 3.0 points, at the end of the first semester of his/her enrollment at the university, he/she will be placed under a test, and will be allowed to register courses in the subsequent semester, to grant the student a chance to improve his/her academic performance. (raise the CPGA to 3.0 points or above). - If the concerned student was not able to raise his/her CGPA to 3.0 points or above, he/she will be issued an academic recommendation, by academically dismissing him/her from the program, and this measure will be reflected on his/her transcript.
-(Academic Dismissal). - The student may submit a petition to resume his/her studies, to the program coordinator, if the conditions required to recover from the academic warning is met.
-The college may accept the petition after the students signs an undertaking of the courses to be completed, with a commitment to raise the CGPA to 3.0 or above, at the end of the semester in which the student resumes his studies. - If the student fails to fulfill his commitment at the end of the semester, a final academic dismissal will be issued, without the chance to resubmit a petition.
+In case the CGPA declines from 3.0 points, at the end of the first semester of his/her enrollment at the university, he/she will be placed under a test, and will be allowed to register courses in the subsequent semester, to grant the student a chance to improve his/her academic performance (raise the CPGA to 3.0 points or above). - If the concerned student was not able to raise his/her CGPA to 3.0 points or above, he/she will be issued an academic recommendation, by academically dismissing him/her from the program, and this measure will be reflected on his/her transcript (Academic Dismissal). - The student may submit a petition to resume his/her studies, to the program coordinator, if the conditions required to recover from the academic warning is met.
+The college may accept the petition after the students signs an undertaking of the courses to be completed, with a commitment to raise the CGPA to 3.0 or above, at the end of the semester in which the student resumes his studies. - If the student fails to fulfill his commitment at the end of the semester, a final academic dismissal will be issued, without the chance to resubmit a petition. - If the Doctorate of Philosophy in Law students is accepted in a conditional admission program and did not receive 80% of the grade of success in any of the first three courses he recorded when joining the program and for the first time, an academic dismissal will be issued - If the Doctorate of Philosophy in Law students is accepted for final acceptance and has not received 80% of the grade of success in any compulsory course twice, an academic dismissal will be issued.

-7.9.
+6.9.
 Graduation Requirements